bishmaybarik/estimate_inc_risk/README.md

 The income structure and the risk estimation strategy has been taken from the methodologies proposed by (Blundell, 2014), (Blundell et. al., 2005) & Chris Tonetti's Lecture Notes from Stanford.

+The sample is restricted to male heads of households who earn a positive net income.
+Furthermore, only males aged 25 to 60 are included, as they are assumed to be the primary breadwinners in Indian households.
+This age range reflects two key considerations: it is challenging for the average Indian man to secure stable employment before his mid-20s, and post-60s is typically considered the retirement phase of life.
+These restrictions ensure the sample aligns with the socio-economic realities of Indian households.

 The Income Structure which I have followed for the estimation process is:
 ```math
 y_{i,t} = \alpha_i + y_{i,t}^P + y_{i,t}^T